nplasencia/Hackerrank_solutions/README.md

     <a href="https://www.hackerrank.com/">
         <img height=85 src="https://d3keuzeb2crhkn.cloudfront.net/hackerrank/assets/styleguide/logo_wordmark-f5c5eb61ab0a154c3ed9eda24d0b9e31.svg">
     </a>
-    <br>Solutions to HackerRank problems using Java.
+    <br>Solutions to HackerRank problems using Java and Python.
 </p>

 Trying to update it daily.
 If it is helpful please press a star.